-Frequently asked questions about surgical abortion (click to reveal answer):
+Frequently asked questions about aspiration abortion (click to reveal answer):

 An aspiration abortion is a procedure to end a pregnancy.
 A health care provider inserts instruments into the vagina and through the cervix to remove the contents of the uterus.